Pumpkins for Sale

 Fall Camping at a State Park

-At night, warm up by the fire with a cup of coffee or cocoa.
-With summer officially being over, the crowds drop off, and you can enjoy a little more peace and quiet at that State Park.
+Warm up by the fire with coffee or cocoa.
+With summer over, crowds drop and you get more peace and quiet.

-I’m currently on a mission to visit all the MN State Parks and complete my passport.
-This Fall, I’m going to get at least one more park off my list.
+I’m on a mission to visit all the MN State Parks and complete my passport.
+This fall, I’m crossing at least one more off the list.

 Oktoberfest

-If you go to any Oktoberfest, it has to be in New Ulm.
-It’s been voted as one of the best celebrations in the United States with the whole town getting involved.
+If you go to one Oktoberfest, make it New Ulm.
+One of the best celebrations in the U.S., with the whole town involved.

-In addition to Downtown New Ulm, the Best Western Ballroom, Schell’s Brewery, and Morgan Creek Vineyards all partake in the festivities.
+Beyond downtown, the Best Western Ballroom, Schell’s Brewery, and Morgan Creek Vineyards host festivities.

-New Ulm is also famous for its Glockenspiel and Herman the German Sculpture.
+New Ulm is also famous for its Glockenspiel and Herman the German.

 Oktoberfest Parade